airpair/animations-in-emberjs-with-liquidfire/post.md

 ### Transition map

 The transition map is similar to the routing map.
-Just as the routing map defines the routes of the Ember application, the transition map defines the transitions.
+Just as the routing map defines the routes of an Ember application, the transition map defines the transitions.
 The map lives under `app/transitions.js` and has the following syntax:

 ```javascript
 export default function(){